Zilliqa/dev-portal-old/docs/arch-overview.md

 1. DS Block: metadata on the composition of the DS committee, and the state of the network in general.
 The time between DS blocks is referred to as a DS epoch.
-These span a number of Transaction Blocks (Tx Block).
+DS blocks are "mined" every 100 Transaction Blocks (Tx Block).
 2. Transaction Block: analogous to a block in Ethereum/Blockchain.
 These blocks are simply aggregations of transactions processed by every shard during a given window of time.
 The time between Tx Blocks is referred to as